Tenant Initiated Notifications

 Unified Template for Tenant Initiated Notifications

-Eclipse also provides a single unified template mechanism for all customer communications.
+Eclipse provides a single unified template mechanism for all customer communications.
 This design offers:

 - Dynamic channel selection per user or request.